Using social media platforms is gaining steam in enterprises -- incrementally.

-But with multiple communication channels comes information overload, Schaedel acknowledged.
+But with multiple channels comes information overload, Schaedel acknowledged.
 And as a result, user adoption can suffer.
 Canto has reached 50% adoption with Chatter.
 Ideally, that would reach 70%.

 "People need to watch the [Chatter] newsfeed and email as well, so it takes some time getting used to it," he said.
 Still, return on investment has been measurable.
-Schaedel said that with Canto employees using Chatter rather than email, it has translated into a time savings of about 15%.
+Schaedel said that with Canto employees using Chatter rather than email, it has translated into a time savings about 15%.

 The right fit